Reaction Time Test

 Start the test

 Click the Start button to begin.
-A red area will appear — wait patiently for it to change.
+A red area will appear on screen — keep your eyes on it and wait patiently without clicking.

 Wait for the green signal

-Keep your focus on the screen.
-After a random delay of one to five seconds the area turns green.
+After a random delay of 1–5 seconds the area turns green.
+The random delay prevents anticipation clicks from skewing your score.

 Click as fast as you can

-As soon as you see green, click or tap anywhere on the coloured area.
-Your reaction time is recorded in milliseconds.
+The moment you see green, click or tap anywhere on the colored area.
+Your reaction time is recorded in milliseconds from the color change.

 Review your results

-After five attempts you will see your average time, best time, and a percentile ranking compared to the human average.
+After five valid attempts, see your average time, best time, and a percentile ranking versus the human average of approximately 250ms.

 What is a good reaction time?